-19.6-MAM The accuracy of the 6-MAM test was evaluated in comparison to GC/MS at a cut-off of 10 ng/ml of 6-Acetylmorphine.
+19. 6-MAM The accuracy of the 6-MAM test was evaluated in comparison to GC/MS at a cut-off of 10 ng/ml of 6-Acetylmorphine.
 One hundred and twenty one (121) urine specimens with GC/MS confirmed 6-Acetylmorphine concentration were evaluated in this study.
-The results are summarised and presented below:
+The results are summarised and presented below

-20. ZOL The accuracy of the ZOL test was evaluated in comparison to GC/MS at a cut-off of 50 ng/ml of Zolpidem Phenyl-4-carboxylic acid.
-Ninety six (96) urine specimens with GC/MS confirmed Zolpidem Phenyl-4-carboxylic acid concentration were evaluated in this study.
-The results are summarised and presented below:
+Positive % agreement: 97, Negative % agreement: 100 20.
+ZOL The accuracy of the ZOL test was evaluated in comparison to GC/MS at a cut-off of 50 ng/ml of Zolpidem Phenyl-4-carboxylic acid.
+Ninety six (96) urine specimens with GC/MS confirmed Zolpidem Phenyl-4-carboxylic acid concentration were evaluated in this study The results are summarised and presented below:

-21. LSD The accuracy of the LSD test was evaluated in comparison to GC/MS at a cut-off of 20 ng/ml of Lysergic acid diethylamide.
+21, LSD.
+The accuracy of the LSD test was evaluated in comparison to GC/MS at a cut-off of 20 ng/ml of Lysergic acid diethylamide.
 Ninety five (95) urine specimens with GC/MS confirmed Lysergic acid diethylamide concentration were evaluated in this study.
-The results are summarised and presented below: Positive % agreement: 96, Negative % agreement: 98
+The results are summarised and presented below: Positive % agreement: 96, Negative % agreement: 98 hundred (100) urine specimens with GC/MS confirmed 7-Aminoclonazepam concentration were evaluated in this study.
+The results are summarised and presented below: Positive % agreement: 99, Negative % agreement: 100 23.
+PGB The accuracy of the PGB test was evaluated in comparison to GC/MS at a cut-off of 500 ng/ml of Pregabalin.
+One hundred and thirty two (132) urine specimens with GC/MS confirmed Pregabalin concentration were evaluated in this study.
+The results are summarised and presented below: Positive % agreement: 96.
+Negative % agreement: 98

 22. 7-ACL The accuracy of the 7-ACL test was evaluated in comparison to GC/MS at a cut-off of 300 ng/ml of 7-Aminoclonazepam.
-One hundred (100) urine specimens with GC/MS confirmed 7-Aminoclonazepam concentration were evaluated in this study.
-The results are summarised and presented below:
+One